kuylerzoller/GotGames/README.md

 # Project information

 The sole purpose of this project is to manage your favoite video games!
-Add them to a backlog of games you want to play, then mark them as played once you're finished.
+Add any game to a backlog of games you want to play, then mark them as played once you're finished.

 Starting with the home/search screen...
 To addd a game to your backlog, click the arrow associated with the game.
 You can search for a specific game with the search bar!